BestTimesToVisit.com Logo

 culture

 Dress respectfully when visiting temples – shoulders and knees should be covered.
 Remove your shoes before entering any religious building.
-Learning a few basic Thai phrases like 'Sawasdee' (hello) and 'khop khun' (thank you) will be appreciated by locals.
+Learning a few basic Thai phrases like 'Sawasdee' (hello) and 'khop khun' (thank you) will be greatly appreciated.

 food